-This Program Summary applies to employees and PreMedicare retirees, survivors, and Long Term Disability Terminees effective January 1, 2019.
+This Benefit Summary applies to eligible Employees and PreMedicare Retirees, Survivors, and Long Term Disability Terminees effective January 1, 2023.

-For more information, refer to the National Technology & Engineering Solutions of Sandia, LLC. ("NTESS") Health Benefits Plan for Employees Summary Plan Description or the NTESS Health Benefits Plan for Retirees Summary Plan Description.
+For more information, refer to the NTESS Health and Welfare Benefits Plan for Active Employees Summary Plan Description or the NTESS Post-Employment Health and Welfare Benefits Plan Summary Plan Description.

-The Sandia Total Health Program is maintained at the discretion of NTESS and is not intended to create a contract of employment and does not change the at will employment relationship between you and NTESS.
-The NTESS Board of Managers (or designated representative) reserves the right to amend (in writing) any or all provisions of the Sandia Total Health Program, and to terminate (in writing) the Sandia Total Health Program at any time without prior notice, subject to applicable collective bargaining agreements.
+The Total Health PPO Plan is maintained at the discretion of NTESS and is not intended to create a contract of employment and does not change the at will employment relationship between You and NTESS.
+The NTESS Board of Managers (or designated representative) reserves the right to amend(in writing) any or all provisions of the Total Health PPO Plan, and to terminate (in writing) the Total Health PPO Plan at any time without prior notice, subject to applicable collective bargaining agreements.

-The Sandia Total Health Program's terms cannot be modified by written or oral statements to you from human resources representatives or other NTESS personnel.
+The Total Health PPO Plan terms cannot be modified by written or oral statements to You from human resources representatives or other NTESS personnel.

-Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA0003525 SAND# 2019-2409 O
+Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly owned subsidiary of HoneywellInternational, Inc., for the U.S. Department of Energy's National Nuclear Security Administrationunder contract DE-NA0003525 SAND2023-014550